Tawhid-Mahmud/Marketing-Campaign-Analysis-CO-OP/README.md

 ## Project Summary

-This capstone project analyzes data to provide a global advertising agency with actionable insights for optimizing its advertising strategies within the beauty sector.
-The project acknowledges the dynamic nature of the beauty industry, characterized by rapid innovation, evolving consumer preferences, and a growing digital-first audience.
-The core objective is to identify effective approaches to maximize ad performance, engagement, and revenue by understanding the most effective ways to reach and connect with beauty consumers.
-The analysis encompasses inventory analysis (evaluating ad platforms), spatial analysis (examining geographic performance), and creative analysis (assessing ad creatives) to inform recommendations for sharper targeting and improved campaign outcomes.
+This project delivers actionable insights to optimize our advertising strategies for clients within the dynamic beauty sector.
+We recognize the industry's rapid innovation, evolving consumer preferences, and the increasing dominance of a digital-first audience.
+Our core objective was to identify effective approaches to maximize ad performance, engagement, and revenue by deeply understanding how to best reach and connect with beauty consumers.
+To achieve this, our analysis encompassed a comprehensive evaluation of advertising inventory (ad platforms), spatial performance (geographic effectiveness), and creative assets (ad creatives), ultimately providing data-driven recommendations for sharper targeting and improved campaign outcomes.

 ## Core Question